MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

    :::column-end:::
 :::row-end:::

 In the example, the error informs you that the requested URL isn't found.
-Next, complete the following actions to open the **Network** tool.
+Next, open the **Network** tool, as follows.

 1. Open the **Console**.
-1. Choose the URI associated with the error.
+1. Select the URI that's associated with the error.

 :::image type="complex" source="../media/console-debug-network-error-url.msft.png" alt-text="Console displays an HTTP status code of the error after a resource isn't loaded" lightbox="../media/console-debug-network-error-url.msft.png":::
    **Console** displays an HTTP status code of the error after a resource isn't loaded